-Sustainable Textiles is a broad term used in the textile industry to address the growing awareness of processes used to make fabrics, and how they can impact the worlds ecological and social systems.
+Sustainability is a broad term used in the textile industry to address the growing awareness of processes used to make fabrics, and how they can impact the worlds ecological and social systems.
 Four main factors to consider are: raw material extraction, textile production, added chemistry and end of life.
-There are two main organisations or standards recognised globally within the industry that promote awareness and encourage people to make informed decisions when buying and or sourcing textiles.
+There are a number of organisations or standards to be aware of within the industry that promote awareness and encourage people to make informed decisions when buying and or sourcing textiles.

 GOTS - GLOBAL ORGANIC TEXTILE STANDARD